codesprut/giftseeker/README.md

 git clone https://github.com/CodeSprut/GiftSeeker.git
 cd GiftSeeker
 npm install
-npm start
+npm start:ui
 ```

 Now you have a running desktop application on your screen.

 ## Structure of the project

-The application located in the `src` directory which consist of three main folders.
+The application located in the `src` directory which consists of the following main folders:

-`app` - node.js core with main app features.
+`core` - node.js modules with main app features.

+`modules` - useful independent modules.
+For example, a storage module.

 `electron` - serves as the app UI using the APIs provided by app modules.

+`console` - cli program implementation.

 `resources` - contains common static files.